 The School of Medicine, the oldest medical school in the western United States, encourages intellectual diversity in students interested in developing a scholarly, investigative approach to problems in medicine and science and using discoveries to transform patient care.
-The school has 1.098 faculty, including seven Nobel laureates; 1,470 postdoctoral scholars; 484 MD students; 1,194 PhD and MS candidates; and 1.386 residents and clinical fellows.
-Faculty deliver care and medical students gain experience at Stanford Hospital and Stanford Health Care, Lucile Packard Children's Hospital Stanford and Stanford Children's Health, Palo Alto Veterans Affairs Medical Center, Santa Clara Valley Medical Center, and other affiliated sites, including the VA Palo Alto Health Care System.
-The School of Medicine saw \$738 million in sponsored research revenue and \$491 million in NIH funding in 2020. med.stanford.edu
+The school has 1,137 faculty: 1.890 clinician educators: 1.502 postdoctoral scholars: 490 MD students: 1.222 PhD and MS candidates: and 1.471 residents and clinical fellows.
+The school's faculty, which includes eight Nobel laureates, deliver care and medical students gain experience at Stanford Hospital and Stanford Health Care, Lucile Packard Children's Hospital Stanford and Stanford Medicine Children's Health, Palo Alto Veterans Affairs Medical Center, Santa Clara Valley Medical Center, and other affiliated sites, including the VA Palo Alto Health Care System.
+The School of Medicine received \$866 million in sponsored research revenue as of 2022 and \$526 million in NIH funding as of 2021. med.stanford.edu